mocha-lang/spec/specification.md

 This is a reference manual for the Mokka programming language.

 ## Source file representation
-Mokka source files use the file extension ".mo".
+Mokka source files use the file extension ".mok".

 ## Source code representation
 Mokka source code is Unicode text encoded in UTF-8.
 The text is not canonicalized.
 This document will use the unqualified term "character" to refer to a Unicode code point in the source text.